Some Gains, Many Sacrifices: Women’s Rights in Tunisia

 Today, many feminists note the real advances women made under Bourguiba, yet argue that the state feminism he inaugurated so forcefully was still part of a “culture of political patriarchy.”

-“We all know what’s wrong with state feminism,” says Hind Mahmoud, a researcher who is finishing her doctorate at Washington State University on feminist mobilization in Tunisia and Egypt.
+“We all know what’s wrong with state feminism,” says Hind Ahmed Zaki, a researcher who is finishing her doctorate at University of Washington on feminist mobilization in Tunisia and Egypt.
 The top-down approach emphasizes formal and legal advances but often disregards social realities such as domestic violence and economic inequality; it gives little space to independent women’s associations; and it often uses women’s rights as a form of state propaganda, a way to deflect criticism of its human-rights record.
 This has been the case in many Arab countries, such as Egypt and Syria.

 After the uprising, the once-banned moderate Islamist party Ennahda won a majority of seats in the country’s constituent assembly.
 Yet after heated debate, the constitution ended up containing no reference to Sharia and enshrined the “equality,” rather than “complementarity,” (a term Islamists had proposed) of men and women.